Heart Tests and Scans

 Problems such as shortness of breath and an unusual heartbeat can it make more difficult to enjoy your life.
 They can also indicate a structural heart problem, which can lead to serious complications without diagnosis and treatment.

 The Center for Structural Heart Disease has years of experience diagnosing and treating heart problems.
-Before recommending treatment, our team at Henry Ford Health System uses advanced heart tests and heart scans to make the right diagnosis.
+Before recommending treatment, our team at Henry Ford Health uses advanced heart tests and heart scans to make the right diagnosis.

 Experts in diagnosing structural heart disease